2024 Guam presidential caucuses: Republican caucus

-The 2024 Guam Republican presidential caucuses were held on Saturday, March 16, 2024, as part of the Republican Party primaries.
-The Republican Party of Guam officially convened for their party convention to allocate all nine of the territory's delegates to former president Donald Trump, who became the presumptive nominee after clinching the majority of delegates on March 12.
-The party also conducted a non-binding straw poll between Trump and Nikki Haley, the former governor of South Carolina, who had withdrawn from the race on March 6.
-Trump won 100% of the straw poll vote.
+The 2024 Guam Republican presidential caucus was held on Saturday, March 16, 2024, as part of the Republican Party primaries and caucuses.
+The Republican Party of Guam officially convened for a party convention to allocate all nine delegates for the territory to former president Donald Trump, who had become the presumptive nominee after clinching the majority of delegates on March 12.
+The party formally conducted a non-binding straw poll between Trump and Nikki Haley, the former governor of South Carolina, although she had withdrawn from the race ten days before.
+Despite this Trump won all 178 votes in the straw poll vote.

 Delegates

 At the territorial convention, members of the party elected the following nine individuals to represent Guam at the 2024 Republican National Convention: